hengque/elk-analytics-katacoda-tutorial/elk-analytics/step1.md

 ## Getting our base application up and running

-First, we need an application that will generate logs.
-We will use a slightly modified version of a Java Spring [webpage example repo](https://github.com/spring-guides/gs-serving-web-content).
+First, we need a base application that will generate logs.
+We will use a slightly modified version of a Java Spring webpage example repo (forked from [this](https://github.com/spring-guides/gs-serving-web-content)).
 Let's clone this modified version:

 `git clone https://github.com/andreaskth/gs-serving-web-content.git`{{execute}}